GreenMarioX/CSE220-RecitationNotes/Week of 8-26/SSHsetup.md

 SSH is not mandatory to set up if you are using codespaces or if you are cloning via https.

 ## GitHub Documentation
-The following tutorial was written based on the two links below.
+The following tutorial was written based on the three links below.
 Please refer to them for assistance with setting up SSH.

 - [Generating a new SSH key and adding it to the SSH agent](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)